310mc/https-310mc.github.io-tl/source/_posts/climax/heroes_of_the_future.md

 {% endbubble %}

 {% bubble Chiaki serious %}
-Everyone's like that, it's not just you… Takamine.
+Everyone's like that, it isn't just you… Takamine.

 Everyone, *everyone*, gets carried into situations they don't expect throughout their life, and everyone complains, *“Why is this happening to me!?”*